anymod/guide/docs/examples/content-management.md

 </head>
 ```

 This enables Anymod on the page.
-Now add the mod in your HTML wherever you want it to appear:
+Now paste the mod's tag in your page's HTML wherever you want your mod to appear:

 ```html
 <div id="anymod-nmnmo"></div>